NYM (NYM) Price Reaches $0.0799

 About NYM

-It is usually not possible to purchase alternative cryptocurrencies such as NYM directly using U.S. dollars.
-Investors seeking to acquire NYM should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NYM using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as NYM directly using U.S. dollars.
+Investors seeking to trade NYM should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy NYM using one of the aforementioned exchanges.

 Receive News & Updates for NYM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NYM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.